 How much does it cost to replace brake pads?

-Brake pad replacement typically costs $150 to $400 per axle depending on your vehicle type and the shop you choose.
-Compact cars are on the lower end, while SUVs, trucks, and luxury vehicles cost more.
-This price includes parts and labor.
-At AutoBlast, we offer competitive brake pad replacement pricing — call for a quote specific to your vehicle.
+Brake pad replacement cost depends on your vehicle type, the quality of pads used, and the shop you choose.
+Compact cars are on the lower end, while SUVs, trucks, and luxury vehicles cost more due to larger components.
+At AutoBlast, we offer competitive brake pad replacement pricing — call us at (856) 546-8880 for a free estimate on your vehicle.

 How much does it cost to replace brake pads and rotors?

-Replacing brake pads and rotors together costs $250 to $500 per axle for most vehicles.
+The cost of replacing brake pads and rotors together depends on your vehicle type and the parts used.
 This is the most common brake repair because by the time most drivers come in, the rotors have some wear too.
-For luxury and European vehicles, expect $400 to $700+ per axle due to higher part costs.
+Luxury and European vehicles cost more due to higher part costs and specialized requirements.
+Call us at (856) 546-8880 for a free estimate.

 How do I know if I need new rotors or just pads?